RobertAudi/fire/README.markdown

 controller. **NOTE:** Actions that start with an underscore (`_`) are not considered public.

+You can limit the views generation by giving a list of views to generate. **NOTE:** By doing this, you can force the generation of views for non-public actions:

+    fire g views users index show

+This code snippet will only generate views for the listed actions,
+namely: index and show.

 #### Create a model

     fire g model post title:string body:text created_at:datetime updated_at:datetime